-Christmas, on the other hand, shows up at the same time every year.
-Christmas costs are concentrated into one or two months out of the year, and when they come up, they are usually significant.
+Christmas, on the other hand, is totally predictable.
+Christmas costs are condensed into one or two months of the year and can be significant.
 But they don’t have to ruin your budget every November and December.

-We’ll talk about how you can easily plan for all of these costs soon, but first, I want to show you why periodic expenses can be such a challenge.
+We’ll talk about how you can easily plan for all of these costs in a sec.
+But first, let’s talk about why periodic expenses can be such a pain.

 Why Your Budget Keeps Failing

-When you create a budget, you naturally start with your income and expenses.
+When you create a budget, you naturally start by recording your income and expenses.
 After listing out your monthly income, you move on to your monthly payments.
 Adding up your monthly payments is pretty straightforward.
 It’s hard to forget the bills you’re continually paying (no matter how much you may want to)!

-Next, you take your total monthly income and subtract out your monthly expenses.
+Next, subtract your monthly expenses from your total monthly income.
 So far, so good.
 You have money left over, and you seem to be living within your means.
+Boom!
+Budgeted.

-As the month plays out, you realize that your Amazon Prime membership is up for renewal.
-Oops!
+As the month plays out though, you realize that your Amazon Prime membership is up for renewal.
+Whoops!
 Forgot about that one.
 Then your mechanic tells you that not only does your car need new brakes, it also needs a timing belt, and you may as well replace the water pump while he’s working on that.
-That month, your budget goes bust.
+That month, your budget goes out the window.

 Related: Why Venmo Is Disrupting Your Budget